ibconcept/Reecit/reecit-v0/README.md

-# risiti
+# reecit
 Quickest receipt generator,
-# Risiti - Quick Receipt Generator
+# reecit - Quick Receipt Generator

 ## Overview

-Welcome to Risiti, a fast and efficient receipt generator application built with AngularJS and TypeScript.
-Risiti enables users to swiftly create and customize professional-looking receipts for various purposes.
+Welcome to reecit, a fast and efficient receipt generator application built with AngularJS and TypeScript. reecit enables users to swiftly create and customize professional-looking receipts for various purposes.

 ## Features